No Sleep Records

-No Sleep Records is an American independent record label in Huntington Beach, California.
+No Sleep Records was an American independent record label in Huntington Beach, California.
 They were founded by Chris Hansen in 2006 and have released records by artists including Balance and Composure, La Dispute, and The Wonder Years.
 They have released free sampler albums on the internet on a number of occasions and the label closely associates itself with vegan lifestyle and the revived interest in vinyl record sales.
+On June 25, 2024 it was announced that No Sleep Records would be shutting down.

 History

 Early development (2006–2009)

 Chris Hansen, the record label's founder, started at the bottom of the music industry in an attempt to build up experience and knowledge of owning a label.
 He started at Smartpunk and Fearless Records working in the mail room.

 No Sleep properly released their first album when a friend of Hansen offered to release an already fully-funded and complete album on his newly-constructed label.
 The release was the Our American Cousin EP, which in Hansen's opinion was "a good 90s style indie/emo record".
 In the first two years since No Sleep's foundation, Hansen worked as an art director at Trustkill, however was laid-off and moved back to California and focused entirely on the label.